nuta/archives/Documentation/messaging.md

 the types of next 8 payloads.
 A payload is an arbitrary integers (inline), a pointer to a memory buffer (out-of-line), or a channel.
 Size of a payload and a payload header is equal and it depends on the environment.
 Generally it is `sizeof(uintmax_t)`.

+The first payload shall be a message ID.

+### OoL Payload
+Like *Move Semantics* in C++, there are some OoL payload transfer strategies for efficiency:

+- **copy:** The memory block is copied.
+Both sender and receiver have ownerships.
+This is the default.
+- **move:** The memory block is not copied.
+Sender loses the ownership.
+- **readonly:** The memory block is not copied.
+Receiver can read the block only until it sends a reply message; this type is usable in handling reuqest message in request-response (client-server) messaging.

+Note that these strategies are only effective in kernel-space.
+In user-space, stubs provide same semantics but all OoL messages are copied internally.

+### Channel Payload
+The behavior depends on the channel.
+If channel is:

+- **linked:** A channel linked to the source channel linked to shall be created.
+- **not linked:** A channel linked to the source channel shall be created.

+## Message structure

 ```
 +----------------------+